Azure/aks-engine/examples/keyvaultcerts/README.md

 ## Overview

-ACS-Engine enables you to create customized Docker enabled cluster on Microsoft Azure with certs installed from key vault during deployment.
+AKS Engine enables you to create customized Docker enabled cluster on Microsoft Azure with certs installed from key vault during deployment.

 The examples show you how to configure installing a cert from keyvault.
 These certs are assumed to be in the secrets portion of your keyvault: